India Charts $10 Billion Course to Build Indigenous Oil Tanker Fleet

 This is a powerful move that aims to strengthen India’s energy logistics while positioning the nation as a global player in the shipbuilding industry.
 This move aligns with the broader objectives of economic and industrial development.

-- Somenath Sit: Named One of India’s 10 Most Inspiring AI Leaders in India 2025 By Corporate TrendZ
+- Deepak Dhar: Named One of India’s 10 Leading CXOs in India 2025 By Corporate TrendZ